winglang/wing/rfcs/sdk-resources.md

 function finishes executing.
 This allows functions to be highly-distributed and stateless, which makes them easy to scale and fault-tolerant.

+Functions are guaranteed to be invoked at least once, but may be invoked more than once (and some cloud providers may automatically retry failed invocations).

 ```ts
 interface FunctionProps {
   /**